TITLE 17: CONSERVATION

 12) Bibliography.
 References to files, published and unpublished literature, and oral reports mentioned in the report must be included in the bibliography.

 13) Appendices.
-A complete copy of all official correspondence with the Illinois Historic Preservation Agency and the land owning or managing agency must be included.
+A complete copy of all official correspondence with the Illinois Department of Natural Resources and the land owning or managing agency must be included.
 Items such as artifact inventories may be included in appendices at the discretion of the report writer.